 Day of Procedure

 You'll arrive at the clinic having fasted as instructed.
 After a brief pre-procedure check, sedation or anaesthesia is administered and the hysteroscopy is performed.
 Most patients wake within minutes and rest at the clinic for 1–2 hours before being discharged.
-Mild cramping, similar to period pain, is normal and typically managed with over-the-counter painkillers.
+Mild cramping, similar to period pain, is expected after hysteroscopy and typically managed with over-the-counter painkillers.

 Days 1–2 — Initial Recovery

 Most patients feel well enough to move around comfortably the day after the procedure.
-Light spotting or watery discharge is normal and may continue for a few days.
-Avoid swimming, baths, and sexual intercourse for the time period advised by your specialist — usually around one week.
+Light spotting or watery discharge often continues for a few days and resolves on its own.
+Avoid swimming, baths, and sexual intercourse for approximately one week as advised.
 Strenuous exercise should be avoided for a few days.

 Day 3–5 — Follow-Up

 A follow-up appointment is scheduled to review the hysteroscopy findings, discuss any pathology results if tissue was removed, and plan next steps for your fertility treatment.
-Your specialist will advise on the optimal timing to proceed with IVF or embryo transfer.
+The optimal timing to proceed with IVF or embryo transfer is confirmed based on your recovery.

 Returning Home